cnnrbrn/noob-nerds-content/javascript/objects/accessing-nested-object-properties-part-2.md

 Write a single line of code that will

-- retrieve the `"building name"` property from the object above
+- retrieve the `building name` property from the object above
 - assign it to a variable called `userBuildingName`

 ~~javascript objects accessingNestedObjectProperty4~~